 For many people, this will give significant relief.
 Other treatments are physical therapy and active release techniques.

 Sometimes we do this a few times (called a double diagnostic block) and see if a patient feels relief.
 If they get significant relief then we can cauterize the nerves, which we test before cauterizing to make sure we are in the right area.
 If we cauterize the nerves the average pain relief is about a year.

 SI pain can be difficult to treat sometimes because 2/3 of the nerves come from the back of the joint and 1/3 comes from the front.
 Pain doctors can only inject nerves in the back section, which is most common for pain.

 If a patient’s pain is from the front nerves, then there are other options such as a spinal cord stimulator, exercise, or stretching.
-Surgeons can actually fuse the joint in rare cases that don’t respond to any other joint pain treatment.
+Louisiana Pain Specialists also offer minimally invasive SI joint fusion as a treatment option when other treatment options have failed.

 Joint pain treatments can greatly improve your comfort level and give you significant relief.